SynthPert: Enhancing LLM Biological Reasoning via Synthetic Reasoning Traces for Cellular Perturbation Prediction: Discussion

 \subsection{Conclusion}

-\textsc{SynthPert} establishes synthetic reasoning distillation as an efficient paradigm for LLM-based cellular perturbation prediction, substantially outperforming existing methods and achieving state-of-the-art results while using only a fraction of conventional training data.
-Our results demonstrate that structured reasoning traces can unlock pretrained biological knowledge more effectively than direct exposure to experimental data.
-For ML practitioners, this provides a blueprint for reasoning enhancement through synthetic data; for biologists, an approach toward interpretable in silico experimentation.
+\textsc{SynthPert} establishes synthetic reasoning distillation as an efficient paradigm for biological LLMs, achieving state-of-the-art prediction and unprecedented cross-cell generalization.
+Our results challenge the prevailing assumption that biological AI requires massive experimental datasets -- instead, carefully structured reasoning traces unlock pretrained knowledge through targeted activation.
+For ML practitioners, this work offers a blueprint for domain-specific reasoning enhancement; for biologists, a step toward interpretable in silico experimentation.